-Bloomberg: Muni Variable-Rate Index Sets Record-Low Yield as Issuance Drops.
+Muni Variable-Rate Index Sets Record-Low as Issuance Drops: Bloomberg.

-A measure of U.S. municipalities' variable-rate borrowing costs is at its lowest level in more than two decades as issuance of such debt is down 87 percent since 2007.
+A measure of U.S. municipalities' variable-rate borrowing costs is the lowest in more than two decades as issuance of such debt is down 87 percent since 2007.